 Allergen immunotherapy, also known as allergy shots, is a form of long-term treatment that decreases symptoms for many

-Allergy shots decrease sensitivity to allergens and often leads to lasting relief of allergy symptoms even after treatment is stopped.
+Allergy shots decrease sensitivity to allergens and often leads to lasting relief of allergy symptoms even after treatment has stopped.
 This makes it a cost-effective, beneficial treatment approach for many people.

-and your allergist/immunologist should base your decision regarding allergy
+You and your allergist/immunologist should base your decision regarding allergy shots on:

 Allergy shots are not used to treat food allergies.
-The best option for people with food allergies is to strictly avoid that food.
+The best option for people with food allergies is to avoid that food strictly.

 Allergy shots work like a vaccine.
 Your body responds to injected amounts of a particular allergen, given in gradually increasing doses, by developing immunity or tolerance to the allergen.

-• Maintenance phase.
+Maintenance phase.
 This begins once the effective dose is reached.
 The effective maintenance dose depends on your level of allergen sensitivity and your response to the build-up phase.
-During the maintenance phase, there will be longer periods of time between treatments, ranging from two to four weeks.
+During the maintenance phase, there will be more extended periods between treatments, ranging from two to four weeks.
 Your allergist/immunologist will decide what range is best for you.

 Allergy shots have shown to decrease symptoms of many allergies.
-It can prevent the development of new allergies, and in children it can prevent the progression of allergic disease from allergic rhinitis to asthma.
+It can prevent the development of new allergies, and in children, it can prevent the progression of allergic diseases from allergic rhinitis to asthma.
 The effectiveness of allergy shots appears to be related to the length of the treatment program as well as the dose of the allergen.
 Some people experience lasting relief from allergy symptoms, while others may relapse after discontinuing allergy shots.
 If you have not seen improvement after a year of maintenance therapy, your allergist/immunologist will work with you to discuss treatment options.

-Information obtained from American Academy of Allergy Asthma Immunology website (https://www.aaaai.org)
+Information obtained from the American Academy of Allergy Asthma Immunology website (https://www.aaaai.org)